 She paused to see if they knew what she was talking about.
 Kyouko nodded instantly, but Yuma was obliged to pause and stare off into space for a moment, before finally indicating that she understood.

 "Post‐battle analysis indicates that they clearly thought they were attacking something of unusual importance," Mami said.
-"Those fighters were pushing well outside their usual operating range—they would have had to perform multiple jumps to make it, and they don't usually do that, because our deep space scanners are good enough to make them pay more often than not, given that they have to blackout at the end of every jump.
+"Those fighters were pushing well outside their usual operating range—they would have had to perform multiple jumps to make it, and they don't usually do that, because our deep space scanners are good enough to make them pay more often than not, given how long they're stuck in blink malaise at the end of every jump.
 In terms of weapons and shielding, they were stripped down to make the trip, which made them easier to destroy.
 The cost‐benefit of it doesn't make any sense, unless that one transport was carrying something very important."

 "A transport with eight magical girls on board could be worth it," Yuma pointed out.
 "It was what, seven fighters?
 We're worth more than a fighter each, I think."